srobo/kitbook/RoleDescriptions/intro-briefer.md

 # Introductory Briefer

-The introductory and H&S brief-er gives a ~10m talk at the beginning of the competition regarding matters of importance, which at a high level are:
+The introductory and H&S briefer gives a ~10m talk at the beginning of the competition regarding matters of importance, which at a high level are:

  * Health and Safety